Cho So-hyun

-Cho So-hyun (Korean: 조소현, [tɕo.so.ɦjʌn]; born 24 June 1988) is a South Korean footballer who plays as a midfielder for the Women's Super League side Tottenham Hotspur and the South Korean national team.
-She is widely regarded as one of South Korea's finest ever players, and is their second most capped international player with 142 appearances.
-Cho was the number 1 pick in the 2009 WK-League draft, signing for Suwon FMC.
+Cho So-hyun (Korean: 조소현, [tɕo.so.ɦjʌn]; born 24 June 1988) is a South Korean professional footballer who plays as a midfielder for WK League club Suwon FC and the South Korea women's national team.
+She is widely regarded as one of South Korea's best players, and is their second most-capped international player with 156 appearances.
 She has won multiple domestic league titles and was named Korean Women's Player of the Year in 2015.

 Club career

+Suwon FMC

+Cho was the first pick in the 2009 WK League draft, signing for newly established team Suwon Facilities Management Corporation WFC.

 Hyundai Steel Red Angels

 On 20 November 2017, Cho scored twice in a 3–0 win over Hwacheon KSPO in the second leg of the WK League final.
 She finished the 2017 season with three goals and two assists in 27 appearances and won her fourth league title.

 Loan to INAC Kobe Leonessa

 On 29 January 2016, Cho joined INAC Kobe Leonessa on loan and was given the number 16 shirt.
 On 26 March, she made her debut in a 3–1 win over Konomiya Speranza Osaka-Takatsuki.
 On 11 June, she scored twice in a 6–0 away victory against Konomiya Speranza Osaka-Takatsuki in the Nadeshiko League Cup.
 On 25 December, she converted a penalty in INAC Kobe Leonessa's penalty shootout win over Albirex Niigata in the 2016 Empress's Cup Final, helping the club to its sixth Empress's Cup title.
 Cho finished the season with two goals in 27 appearances in all competitions.
 On 12 January 2017, it was announced that Cho had returned to Hyundai Steel Red Angels.